 Great question!
 How did Hollie Mengert feel about her art being used in this way, and what did MysteryInc152 think about the explosive reaction to it?
 I spoke to both of them to find out — but first, I wanted to understand more about how DreamBooth is changing generative image AI.

-Since its release in late August, I’ve written about the explosive creativity and complex ethical and legal debates unleashed by the open-source release of Stable Diffusion, explored the billions of images it was trained on, and talked about the data laundering that shields corporations like Stability AI from accountability.
+Since its release in late August, I’ve written about the creative potential and complex ethical and legal debates unleashed by the open-source release of Stable Diffusion, explored the billions of images it was trained on, and talked about the data laundering that shields corporations like Stability AI from accountability.

 By now, we’ve all heard stories of artists who have unwillingly found their work used to train generative AI models, the frustration of being turned into a popular prompt for people to mimic you, or how Stable Diffusion was being used to generate pornographic images of celebrities.